 The face of the keyboard (above the keys themselves) is gray, with black, gray and white buttons.
 There’s a small, minimalistic screen that displays information about the sounds, songs, and style (more on that later), and this screen emits a yellowish orange hue when the LCD screen is on.

 In fact, the only other color on the keyboard besides white, black, and gray, is the demo button, which is a pale yellow color.
 So, aesthetically, the keyboard looks much more professional than you might first think.
 If you’re worried about the fact that because it’s not brightly colored that the buttons must be confusing, there are still very clear labels indicating what each button does.

 So, no worries there.

-And below, take a moment to view a few keyboards that are currently best sellers on Amazon:
+And below, take a moment to view a few keyboards that are currently best sellers online:

 The Features of the PSR-E353

 Let’s talk about features.
 The PSR-E353 comes with a whopping 573 sounds to select from.
 These sounds include everything from grand pianos, electric pianos, organs, brass and horns, drums, and more.